metropolregion-rhein-neckar/tivigi/README.md

 ## 6.8.
 A look into the Tivigi source folder

 Now that we have downloaded our project's dependencies, including Tivigi, let's take a quick look at the Tivigi source folder.
-You wil find it in the subdirectory ```node_modules/tivigi/src/``` of your project folder (generally, all dependencies managed by npm are saved in the ```node_modules``` folder).
+You wil find it in the subdirectory ```node_modules/tivigi/src/``` of the example project folder (generally, all dependencies managed by npm are saved in the ```node_modules``` folder).

 The ```tivigi/src/``` folder contains a couple of files and subdirectories of its own: